 Termite season runs from March to November, so practicing the steps below at least once a year can help preserve the integrity of your home for years to come.
 If you live in a warmer climate, do so 2-3 times a year for a stronger shield against a termite infestation.

 Step 1: Keep your plumbing in good shape

 Step 2: Keep the wood away

 Old or infested wood near your home can serve as a bridge for termites to make their way inside.
-Move any wood piles or mulch you won’t use in the next 48 hours to at least 5 feet away (especially the foundation).
+Move any wood piles you won’t use in the next 48 hours to at least 5 feet away from your home, and keep mulch at least 6 inches away from the foundation (finish the closer areas with gravel).
 Trim your shrubs and trees, and remove any stumps or wood that are dead or infected.

 Step 3: Check your home’s foundation, ventilation, and sealing

 Inspect your home’s nooks, crannies, and any barriers between the interior and exterior.
 Keep termites out by making sure all vents are clear and functional and all seals are intact.
 Use a flashlight to examine your foundation and crawl space for any signs of damage.

 Step 4: Check your home’s exterior features, like the roof, air conditioner, and deck

 Anything that directly attaches to your home can be an alternate route for these insects to get in.
 A roof in need of repair can be an entry point for insects, as well as any wear and tear on the tubing or wiring connecting an air conditioner to your home.
 Examine these to ensure all parts are still intact.